tzlaine/small_wg1_papers/P3117_extending_conditionally_borrowed.md

 To increase the interoperability of the templates in `std::ranges` and to avoid unnecessary wrapping, we should make as many views `borrowed_range`s as is reasonable.
 It is probably unreasonable to do so if there is a significant cost involved.
-To make a view a `borrowed_range` means moving its state out of the view itself, and into the iterator instead.
+To make a view a `borrowed_range` means copying its state out of the view itself, and into the iterator instead.

-Note that moving state to the iterator is not sufficient to guarantee borrowed-ness, though is it necessary.
+Note that copying state to the iterator is not sufficient to guarantee borrowed-ness, though is it necessary.
 Most views take an existing view `V` and do something with it, making a new view over the existing one.
 For instance, `transform_view<V, F>` creates a view by transforming the elements